material-motion/material-motion/specifications/pattern.md

     }
     system.addPlan(fadeIn, toTarget: target)

 Here, the object `fadeIn` is the plan.
-The "fade in" logic **is not executed here**.
+The "fade in" logic **is not performed here**.

 `addPlan` has registered the plan to a system.
-It does not matter which system, so long as the plan is eventually executed.
+It does not matter which system, so long as the plan is eventually performed.

 Also consider this pseudo-code: